jeorryb/pgscrape/README.md

 - `lxml`: High-performance XML/HTML parser (required)
 - `urllib3`: URL handling utilities

+**Note**: Selenium is NOT required.
+The scraper uses pure HTTP requests with session management for authentication.

 ### How It Works

 1. **Authentication**: If credentials are provided, the scraper attempts to log into Perfect Game